anufrievroman/calcure/readme.md

 - Auto pictograms according to keywords from event title (fully customizible)
 - Simple plain text database in a desired location
 - Colors, icons, and other features are fully customizable
-- Resize friendly, can shrink to a small window
+- Resize friendly.
+Can shrink to a small window
+- Autosave changes

 ## Instalation and running
 Simply copy the **mincal** file into a directory with your binaries, for example into `home/user/.local/bin`